mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Gagan Jain</div>
-                  <p>My primary research interests revolve around the field of robotics and deep learning, with special emphasis on reinforcement learning, optimal control and computer vision.
-I'm a part of the technical team UMIC since my freshmen year.
+                  <p>My primary research interests revolve around the field of robotics & deep learning, with special emphasis on reinforcement learning, optimal control & computer vision.
+I'm a part of team UMIC.
 I've been a part of the IITB contingent for the Inter IIT Tech Meet.
 I was the Department Research Coordinator in 2020-21.</p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>